What Is a Breast Reduction?

 How painful is breast reduction?

-The breast reduction surgery is performed under general anesthesia to prevent the potential for pain during surgery, and medication is prescribed to relieve postoperative discomfort.
+The breast reduction surgery is performed under IV sedation to prevent the potential for pain during surgery, and medication is prescribed to relieve postoperative discomfort.
 The majority of patients find the postoperative period to be manageable and, within about two weeks, swelling and discomfort are typically dramatically reduced.
 Prior to breast reduction, many patients experience considerable pain due to their large heavy breasts and, though the recovery period poses certain challenges, the surgery brings them swift relief for the chronic back, shoulder, and neck discomfort they have experienced for many years.

 How can I reduce swelling after breast reduction?